 There have also been reports of a phantom horse and cart moving across the road directly in front of oncoming vehicles, and of car drivers suddenly feeling the need to perform an emergency stop at various places along the road for no obvious reason.
-A strange figure with no visible face has sometimes been seen standing at the side of the road.
+A strange figure wearing green with no visible face has sometimes been seen standing at the side of the road.

 Family Holidays at Caister-on-Sea

 UK HOLIDAYS and BREAKS

 Copyright, licence, research and article source information.